 A workers compensation guide for allied health practitioners provides essential information regarding the delivery of treatment services in the NSW workers compensation system.
 We also strongly recommend you view our 15 minute webinar on the Allied Health Practitioner Framework.

-Please read this information on the Allied Health Recovery Request before you use this form for the first time.
+Please read this information on the Allied Health Recovery Request (AHRR) before you use this form for the first time.
 The AHRR has replaced the previous management plans.
-All SIRA approved psychologists, social workers and counsellors must submit an AHRR when seeking pre-approval for treatment services.
+All SIRA approved psychologists, counsellors and social workers must submit an AHRR when seeking pre-approval for treatment services.

 You might need to know about the certificate of capacity.